cmac2112/cmac2112/README.md

 - 🔨 Currently Working on: My personal website, developing the worst chess ai ever, and some other things listed variously throughout my repositories.
 - 📫 How to reach me: Twitter @mac2112.
 Email: Caden.mcarthur@gmail.com Linkedin https://www.linkedin.com/in/cadenmcarthur/

-- Awards: NASA Space Apps Challenge Local Impact Award, NASA Space Apps Challenge People's Choice Award, Bethel College Most Promising New Student Organization
+- Awards: NASA Space Apps Challenge Local Impact Award, NASA Space Apps Challenge People's Choice Award, Most Promising New Student Organization

 - <b> All Archived projects are retired and no longer are being considered to be iterated upon, these projects are old and are a testament to the learning i have undertaken over the past several years of building things.
 It is not uncommon to see weird decisions and mistakes in these repos.
 All I ask for is a little mercy on my past sweet little innocent college soul who did not know much at the time </b> :)